Unplug during the holidays

 Wherever you are, be all there.

-It’s so easy to get sucked into the distractions of social media, people often don’t realize they’re picking up the stress of others through it.
-Be happy in the present moment and feel grateful for whatever you have.
+It’s so easy to get sucked into the distractions of social media, emails, and other work obligations, but people often don’t realize they’re picking up the stress of others through it.
+Be happy in the present moment.

 BENEFITS OF UNPLUGGING